Chapter 2 : two

 A look of comprehension dawned on James’ face.
 “Oh, of course.”

-Sally half-smiled, ducking her head slightly in embarrassment.
-“I’ll see you around then,” he said with a wink, and disappeared into McGonagall’s office.
+Sally ducked her head slightly in embarrassment, feeling her cheeks colouring.
+“I’ll see you around then,” Potter said with a wink, and disappeared into McGonagall’s office.

 The door closed with a slam behind him, and Sally started the long walk back to the Gryffindor Tower.
 It was unusually warm for Scotland in late September, and the big empty stone corridor offered a welcome respite from McGonagall’s south-facing office, and she couldn’t keep a smile away from her mouth.
 This was easily the best morning she’d had in a while.